-Prior to his Heisman Trophy, before becoming a first-round MLB Draft pick, and even earlier than watching Baker Mayfield torch everybody to win his own Heisman, former Oklahoma quarterback Kyler Murray was just another transfer student from Texas A&M University.
+Prior to his Heisman Trophy, before becoming a first-round MLB Draft and NFL Draft pick and even earlier than watching Baker Mayfield torch everybody to win his own Heisman in Norman, former Oklahoma quarterback Kyler Murray was just another transfer student from Texas A&M University.
 Oh, and apparently he ran a lighting-fast 40-yard dash, too.

 “I’m not running 100 percent out here at practice, but during games whenever I need to, I try to,” Murray had said back in 2017.

-Several NCAA records, a Big 12 Conference championship, appearance in the College Football Playoff, and one Heisman Trophy later, Murray announced that he’ll pursue an NFL career full-time and give up baseball for good.
-The ninth-overall pick by the Oakland Athletics in the 2018 MLB Draft could become the first athlete selected in the first round of two professional American sports.
+Several NCAA records, a Big 12 Conference championship, appearance in the College Football Playoff and one Heisman Trophy later, Murray announced that he would pursue an NFL career full time and give up baseball for good.
+The ninth-overall pick by the Oakland Athletics in the 2018 MLB Draft was selected first overall in the 2019 NFL Draft by the Cardinals.

-Since 2006, only four quarterbacks — McNeal (4.35), Robert Griffin III (4.41), Marcus Vick (4.42) and Brad Smith (4.46) — have ran faster than 4.5 seconds at the NFL Combine, but only Griffin, the 2011 Heisman Trophy winner, found success in the NFL as the 2012 Offensive Rookie of the Year.
+Since 2006, only a handful of quarterbacks — including McNeal (4.35), Robert Griffin III (4.41), Marcus Vick (4.42) and Brad Smith (4.46) — have ran faster than 4.5 seconds at the NFL Combine, but only Griffin, the 2011 Heisman Trophy winner, found success in the NFL as the 2012 Offensive Rookie of the Year.
 Smith, who starred as a quarterback at Missouri, ultimately transitioned to become a return specialist and utility wide receiver in the NFL.